weeco/documentation/docs/features/guide-nodejs.md

 ---
-title: Using NodeJS with Redpanda
+title: Using NodeJS with Redpanda (some text)
 order: 1
+sidebar_position: 2
 ---

 # Using NodeJS with Redpanda